Gjilan: Education

-Education in Gjilan includes pre-school, primary and secondary education, and a public university (Kadri Zeka).
-As of 2018, there were 12,370 students in 29 primary schools, of which 12,023 were ethnic Albanians and 347 members of ethnic minorities (Serbs, Roma and Turks).
-There were nine secondary schools with 5,650 students of which 5,449 were Albanians and the rest minority groups.
+Gjilan offers a comprehensive education system encompassing pre-school, primary, and secondary levels, as well as higher education through the public Kadri Zeka University.
+In 2018, the municipality recorded 12,370 students enrolled across 29 primary schools, including 12,023 ethnic Albanians and 347 students from minority communities such as Serbs, Roma, and Turks.
+At the secondary level, nine schools served 5,650 students, of whom 5,449 were Albanians, with the remainder representing minority groups.

 Culture

-The City Theatre of Gjilan, built in 1944, is the main cultural institution in the city.
-In 2024, it hosted 116 performances and premieres, drawing over 16,000 visitors.
+Built in 1944, the City Theatre of Gjilan is the city’s principal cultural institution.
+In 2024, it staged 116 performances and premieres, attracting more than 16,000 visitors.